tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When an attack hits you, you gain a +4 bonus to all Defenses until you attack or until you are hit again.

 **Quirk:** Sings or hums hymns when nervous.

 ---

+#### Bluescale

+When you take or deal lightning damage, gain a +2 bonus to PD until the start of your next turn.
+This bonus stacks with other magic items.

+**Quirk:** Bites things when frustrated.

+---